What is a Managed Print Service?

 You may well have heard the impressive stat that a Managed Print Service can save your business up to 30% off its printing costs, which is obviously a significant reduction in overheads and a saving that any business would deisre, but how exactly is it achieved?

-The print industry is often guilty of using buzzwords and terminology when describing a Managed Print Service, which could be seen as the industry not being able properly explain or prove the benefits.
-So in this blog I will attempt to explain the definition in straight-forward, plain English.
+The print industry is often guilty of using buzzwords and terminology when describing a Managed Print Service, so in this guide we will attempt to explain the definition in straight-forward, plain English.

 And don’t worry, if you’re thinking I really want to learn how to make the saving but haven’t got time to read this whole blog, simply contact us and we can talk you through the various options available and exactly how much money you can save.

 We are a gold partner of Xerox and Canon and have a full range of print devices available at competitive prices and also provide full manged print service including servicing via our own team of engineers.

 Managed Print Services Definition:

 Managed Print Services cover all aspects of a company’s printing with the anticipated result of saving time and money.
 This is achieved by analysing their printing requirements and providing more visibility and control of their printing at both the input (data/information going in) and output level (what is actually printed), resulting in them printing less and therefore reducing the amount of ink, paper and energy used.

 The Managed Print Service includes the management of print devices such as printers, scanners, copiers and multifunctional devices as well as document management and workflow solutions to improve the company’s print environment.

 How will I save money with a Managed Print Service?

 Organisations can save significant revenue by taking a more strategic apporach to their printing.
 These cost savings can be made in organisations of all sizes, from SMEs to a large enterprises.
 For an example of the cost savings that can be within a large organisation, read our case study of Avon and Somerset Police who reduced their printing costs by £650,000 through a managed print service.